trmcdowell/todo/README.md

 # todo
-A terminal based to do list application.
-WIP
+A terminal based to do list application written in Rust.